jgillula/paperless-ngx-postprocessor/README.md

 For all three, if the new value is ever not convertible into an `int`, then it's rejected and the old value is used (either the original value from the document's metadata before any postprocessing, or the last good value before the current individual postprocessing rule).

+This normalization and error-checking allows you to extract dates from the document's contents without having to worry about their format or converting month names to numbers.
+Instead, paperless-ngx-postprocessor does all that for you.

 ### Combining rulesets

 paperless-ngx-postprocessor reads all of the files in the `rulesets.d` folder in order, alphabetically by name.
 In each file, all of the postprocessing rulesets in the given file are also read in order.